r3nanp/my-powershell-config/README.md

 </div>

 ---
 ## Techologies used

 - [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh)
 - [PSReadline](https://github.com/PowerShell/PSReadLine)

-## How to active the scripts execution?
+## How to active the scripts execution in Powershell?

 ```
 # This command will show which policy is active

 $ Get-ExecutionPolicy
 ```
 ---

 **Policy table**